 This is unacceptable at a time when we have established therapies like inexpensive antiplatelet drugs, cholesterol lowering agents, diabetes management, tobacco cessation strategies and blood pressure medications – which if initiated early, would significantly reduce these catastrophes.
 The Heart Healthy Maryland Campaign is determined to bend the curve by offering qualifying adults free vascular screenings.

-Call 410-573-9483 to participate in the statewide Dare to Care Screening Day on February 4 at locations throughout the state of Maryland.
+Call 410-573-9483 to participate in the statewide Dare to Care Screening Day in February at locations throughout the state of Maryland.

 The Heart Health Foundation (HHF) is a 501(C)(3), non-profit organization dedicated to saving lives through education, early detection and prevention of heart and vascular diseases.
 With a focus on at-risk and underserved communities, HHF free screenings and educational programs will help reduce the impact of heart disease, promote healthy behavior and increase awareness for our children.